krispo/git-proxy/Readme.md

 Git-Proxy
 =========

 It is used as a cloud bridge between your web application and Github, especially if you want to get access to [Github API](https://developer.github.com/v3/) completely inside the browser, without any backend-side in your application.
-For example, if you want to deeply communicate with Github from your Github Pages.
+For example, if you want to deeply communicate with Github API from your Github Pages.

 In this case Github API have some [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) limitations and we encounter with a lot of difficulties to provide multi-step [OAuth](https://developer.github.com/v3/oauth/) process.
 The problem is described in detail in this [great post](http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html).